9 best crisis management tools

 Depending on the crisis, it's likely that you'll be reaching out to several teams - HR, PR, legal, support, account managers, marketing.
 Ensure you determine who the decision maker is.
 This person will be accountable for managing the team, the crisis, and working with the CEO for resolution.

-Sophie had a great weekend.
-She had a few cocktails, went dancing with her besties, took some selfies.
+Sharon had a great weekend.
+She had a few cocktails, went dancing with her besties, and took some selfies.
 How do I know?
-She forgot to switch from her personal social media account and posted from the company one.
+She posted her photos on Instagram.
+Unfortunately, she forgot to switch accounts, and posted from the company one

 In 2017, Francoise Nyssen - the French Culture Minister - had her Twitter account hacked by the son of her community manager.
 The 13-year old tweeted insulting and inappropriate messages that when found, caused many red faces and were swiftly deleted.